KarlMeierMattern/Full-Stack/JS-notes.md

 		console.log(fruits); // [ 'mango', 'banana', 'apple' ]
 		console.log(removedFruits); // [ 'date', 'cherry' ]
 - `localStorage` offers methods for saving, retrieving, and deleting items.
 The items you save can be of any JavaScript data type.
 The `setItem()` method is used to save an item, and the `getItem()` method retrieves the item.
 To delete a specific item, you can utilize the `removeItem()` method, or if you want to delete all items in the storage, you can use `clear()`.
 Everything you save in `localStorage` needs to be in string format.
 To do this wrap the data you're saving in the `JSON.stringify()` method.

-		// save an item
-  		// value could be string, number, or any other data type
-		localStorage.setItem("key", value);

-		// retrieve the item from storage const getTaskArr = localStorage.getItem("data")
--
+When you retrieve the item using `getItem()` it will be a string.
+To view it in its original form before saving, you need to use `JSON.parse()`.

+		const myTaskArr = [
+		  { task: "Walk the Dog", date: "22-04-2022" },
+		  { task: "Read some books", date: "02-11-2023" },
+		];

+		localStorage.setItem("data", JSON.stringify(myTaskArr));

+		const getTaskArrObj = JSON.parse(localStorage.getItem('data'));
+		console.log(getTaskArrObj);
+- You can use `localStorage.removeItem()` to remove a specific item and `localStorage.clear()` to clear all items in the local storage.

+# Learn recursion by building a decimal to binary converter
+Recursion is a programming concept where a function calls itself.
+This can reduce a complex problem into simpler sub-problems, until they become straightforward to solve.
+Learn the fundamental concepts of recursion, explore the call stack, and build out a visual representation of the recursion process through an animation.